March 22 & 23, 2018

 - Advance to the National JSHS and compete for: $12,000, $8,000 and $4,000 undergraduate scholarships

-- Independently of the SJJSS additional awards are offered by: IEEE, AFCEA, AUSA, SAME, NDIA
+- Independently of the JSJSS additional awards are offered by: IEEE, AFCEA, AUSA, SAME, NDIA

 - See our list of Scholarships and Awards for more information

-The Junior Science and Humanities Symposia (JSHS) Program is jointly sponsored by the US Departments of the Army, Navy, and Air Force, in cooperation with leading research universities throughout the nation.
+The Army Education Outreach Program's (AEOP) Junior Science and Humanities Symposia (JSHS) Program is jointly sponsored by the Army, Navy, and Air Force, in cooperation with leading research universities throughout the nation.
 The Department of Defense generously provides funding for the National symposium and JSHS scholarships.